-On the west side of the turf farm there is potato and cabbage plot.
-As the trees grow so closely to the farm then I could only take photos from the side and not of the front of this lovely turf farm.
+On the west side of the turf farm, there is a potato and cabbage plot.
+As the trees grow so close to the farm then I could only take photos from the side and not of the front of this lovely turf farm.
 You can see Hannes by the window talking to other visitors while I had a look around the turf farm.

 The walls of the turf farm are made with turf and rocks and the gables of the farm are made from timber.
 The walls and the roof are clad with corrugated iron, but that is a popular thing here in Iceland due to the wet and windy climate.
 You will see a lot of houses clad with corrugated iron in the old centre of Reykjavík city.

-Inside the turf farm you will find the baðstofa or main living room, where people would eat, work and sleep.
-In all the turf houses the baðstofa was panelled, so on the inside it looked like a timber house.
-When the Austur-Meðalholt turf farm was rebuilt, the entire baðstofa was disassembled and all of the pieces of wood were washed separately in green soap before being put in their right place again.
+Inside the turf farm, you will find the baðstofa or main living room, where people would eat, work and sleep.
+In all the turf houses the baðstofa was panelled, so on the inside, it looked like a timber house.
+When the Austur-Meðalholt turf farm was rebuilt, the entire baðstofa was disassembled and all of the pieces of wood were washed separately with green soap before being put in their right place again.